Where Should I Live?

 Whitefish, Montana

-The town of Whitefish will likely appeal to fans of snowboarding, skiing, hiking, mountain biking or all of the above.
-It’s a small, family-friendly town with a significant amount of tourism due to its natural beauty and recreational opportunities.
+Whitefish is a small, family-friendly town.
+It will likely appeal to people who love snowboarding, skiing, hiking, mountain biking or all of the above.
+It’s popular with tourists due to its location outside of Glacier National Park and its wide range of recreational opportunities.

 Where to go for nightlife

-Nightlife is central to New York City, also known as “the city that never sleeps.”
+Nightlife is central to New York City, which is also known as the city that never sleeps.
 The city is huge, with plenty of opportunities for cultural enrichment, public services and after-hours activities.

 Midsize cities are generally a good option for families because they tend to have good schools, low crime rates and family-friendly activities.